 Three wreaths on the front door of the home are such a favorite of mine for Christmas.
 Stop by the blog post, A Front Door Christmas Tradition to see more of my favorite front door!
 Christmas is now over though and I couldn’t bear getting rid of the wreaths just yet.
 So, I removed the red bows, added some green and white striped bows along with a driftwood sailboat that I found over the summer.
 I think the wreaths will now last us at least thru February!

 While in Maine, we always enjoy a good walk on the beach!

 And on this day, I was left contending with a very dirty Ella on my mother’s antique rug while I was hanging the newly thrifted white cotton curtains… Off to the groomers she went before our ride back to Vermont.

-That’s it for this trip friends, I will be returning very soon and will be working on the sunroom in the back of the house next, and antiquing.
-Always antiquing!
+That’s it for this trip friends, I will be returning very soon and will be working on the sunroom in the back of the house next, thrifting and decorating!

 I’ve created the above custom pin just for this post!
 Sharing is Caring!
 I would luv to hear from you too~ Your comments mean so much to me and truly make my day… Please join me over on Instagram & Pinterest to see more!